pradeepkhanal23/Food-website/README.md

 ## Features

 - Browse through a visually appealing collection of food items.
-- Access detailed information about each food item, including descriptions and nutritional information, time for the preparationa and ratings.
+- Browse detailed information about each food item, including descriptions and nutritional information, time for the preparationa and ratings.
-- Place orders for food items through the website.
+- Visual instructions for processing orders for food items through the website.
 - Responsive design, ensuring optimal viewing experience on different devices.

 ## Technologies Used